mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/instance_method_variables.md

 ## Instance Methods

+- methods that pertain to an object or instance of a class.
 - Behaviours are defined as instance methods
 - shared by all objects of a class
 - instance variables are accessible inside instance methods even if initialized outside the instance method because they are scoped at the object level
 - an objects instance variables are accessible inside instance methods
 - instance methods can be used to expose information about the state of an object.
+- All instance methods are accessible inside the class.

 Instance methods are used to perform behaviours and expose information about the state of an object.